thood21/SeniorProject/README.md

 * Semester: Spring 2020

 #### Goals of Project
 This project sets out with the goal to develop scripts using Python and TensorFlow on a portable Coral Dev Board.
-Specifically, these scripts will be used for real-time human pose and face recognition.
-The Coral Dev Board will be using an attached camera to stream in video data and use real-time analytics to estimate and gauge poses and faces.
+Specifically, these scripts will be used for real-time facial detection and object classification.
+The Coral Dev Board will be using an attached camera to stream in video data.
 Because this device is both sensing/collecting and analyzing data it is considered an edge analytics device.

 #### Other Documents
 Below is a list of other documents that are to be included in the final project/